IBM/cics-bundle-gradle/README.md

 A collection of Gradle plugins and utilities that can be used to build CICS bundles, ready to be installed into CICS TS.

 This project contains:
-  `com.ibm.cics.bundle`, a Gradle plugin that builds CICS bundles, includes selected Java-based dependencies and deploys them to CICS.
+  The CICS bundle Gradle plugin (`com.ibm.cics.bundle`), a Gradle plugin that builds CICS bundles, includes selected Java-based dependencies and deploys them to CICS.

 ## Supported bundlepart types
-The `com.ibm.cics.bundle` plugin supports building CICS bundles that contain the following bundleparts:
+The CICS bundle Gradle plugin supports building CICS bundles that contain the following bundleparts:
   * EAR
   * OSGi bundle
   * WAR